Pie weights are a common baking tool used when pre-baking a pie or tart shell. This process is also called blind baking.

 How to Use Pie Weights

-When blind baking, the pie crust is usually lined with parchment paper and and the pie weights go on top of the parchment, then the whole thing is baked.
+When blind baking, the pie crust is usually lined with parchment paper (or a substitute) and the pie weights go on top of the parchment, then the whole thing is baked.
 Make sure to spread the weights around so they' re evenly distributed from the edge to the center and not all just piled in the center.

 A single set of weights should cover an entire standard pie or tart crust, but if some of your weights have gone missing or it looks like your coverage is uneven, either purchase another set, or see below for alternatives in a pinch.